Cochlear implants vs. hearing aids

 woman wearing cochlear implant

-Approximately 12 million Americans wear hearing aids, while only about 50,000 Americans have cochlear implants.
+Approximately 12 million Americans wear hearing aids, while just over 180,000 Americans have cochlear implants.
 If you or your child has severe to profound hearing loss, cochlear implant surgery might be a good option.
 If your hearing loss is not severe, then a hearing aid may be the right choice for you.

 The difference between cochlear implants and hearing aids